nickplaysjazz/nethack-companion/README.md

 ## TO DO
 - Handle resizing window (this might be impossible with PDCurses, need to look into this)
-- Journals:  notes, ascension kit (user-defined?),
+- Ability to create a checklist?
+- Notes section: better handling (delete key, word wrap-around, typing before a set of words pushes those words, etc.)
-- Notes: message lookup, dangerous creatures (user-defined?), xp to level up, wand engraving, ring sink, shop lookup
+- Various menus: message lookup, dangerous creatures (user-defined?), xp to level up, wand engraving, ring sink, shop lookup
+- Price list by charisma.
 - Date of run (?)
-- Checksum on input files
-- Binary file for inputs instead, maybe json?
+- Input file improvements: Checksum on input file, Binary file for inputs instead, maybe json?
 Need to use istream
+- Make it so that you cannot create a file with no name

 ## Acknowledgments
 The FIGlet ASCII font "Standard" was created by Glenn Chappell & Ian Chai 3/93 based on Frank's .sig.
 The font is used here under a BSD-3-Clause license.
 For more information, see http://www.figlet.org/.